Gueststream-Inc/VRPConnector/README.txt

 1. Out of the box unit page.

 == Changelog ==
+= 1.3.1 =
+* Updated search result template file to display errors if they are known.

 = 1.3.0 =
 * Added Search Form Widget for easier implementation of sidebar search forms.